 The project was undertaken in two stages, the first stage started on site in August 2013 and opened to the public in September 2014.
 Stage 2 was the delivery of a 500 capacity venue which opened in September 2015.
 The project was funded by ERDF with some private finance.

 Now in its fourth year of operation, FarGo Village attracts over 250,000 visitors per year and is well established as a Coventry Visitor Attraction, venue and community space.
-Further development of The Box is now ongoing with the addition of new live performance facilities and improved acoustics in time for City of Culture 2021, where FarGo Village will play an important role.
+Further development of The Box is now complete with the addition of live performance facilities, technical equipment, staging, lighting, back of house facilities and improved acoustics in time for City of Culture 2021, where FarGo Village will play an important role.
+The newly developed Box, opened in September 2019.

 For more information visit www.fargovillage.co.uk